aptech/docs/docs/CR-plotTSHF.rst

 Remarks
 -------

-Formatting for the X-tick labels can be set with the function :func:`plotSetXTicLabel`.
+Formatting for the x-tick labels can be set with the function :func:`plotSetXTicLabel`.
 If a :class:`plotControl` structure is not passed in to :func:`plotTSHF`, or the format specifier is not set with :func:`plotSetXTicLabel` the default formatting based on the time label unit and is as follows: